 In his spare time, George was an avid golfer and enjoyed repairing watches.
 He also enjoyed eating his favorite foods; steak, and seafood, as well as enjoyed reading biographies.

-George is survived by his three daughters, Ellen Matz of St. Regis, Montana, Louise Bracero of Loris, South Carolina, and Tara Martin (Walter) of Eaton, Colorado, three granddaughters, Amy Bracero and fiancé Daniel, Karyn Bracero and fiancé Daniel and Katherine (Justin) Zarada; as well as several nieces and nephews.
+George is survived by his three daughters, Ellen Matz of St. Regis, Montana, Louise Bracero of Loris, South Carolina, and Tara Martin (Walter) of Eaton, Colorado; his sister, Marjorie Burns of Buzzards Bay, Massachusetts; three granddaughters, Amy Bracero and fiancé James, Karyn Bracero and fiancé Daniel and Katherine (Justin) Zarada; as well as several nieces and nephews.
 George was preceded in death by both parents, George and Phyllis; as well as his beloved wife, Florence.